Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 weight: 350
 date: 2020-11-18
 ---
 Within topology, environments represent a group of assets discovered from a gateway, a repository, or anything manually added to the environment.
-These grouped assets (API services, webhooks, secrets) are displayed in Amplify Central.
+These grouped assets (API services, webhooks, secrets) are displayed in Amplify.
 Environments are at the highest hierarchical level, and all assets are scoped within.

 The following is an example of a simple environment with an API service asset: